freebasic/fbfrog/readme.txt

         and case-preserving ALIASes are only emitted on procedures if they're not covered by the Extern block (happens if a binding's procedures use multiple calling conventions).
-      * Multiple parsing passes (each representing the binding for a certain target system as in win32 or linux etc., or for a certain version of input headers as in library 1.0 and library 2.0, etc.) produce multiple ASTs per input header.
-These version/target-specific ASTs are merged into one to produce the final binding.
-Declarations common to all versions/targets are inserted once into the final binding.
-Other declarations (that exist in some versions only, but not all) are put inside #if blocks (e.g. <#if __MYLIB_VERSION__ = 1>, which allows the binding's user to select the API version by #defining __MYLIB_VERSION__ as wanted.
-Target-specific declarations are put into #if blocks checking FB's target-specific compiler-#defines (e.g. <#ifdef __FB_WIN32__>).
+      * Multiple parsing passes produce multiple ASTs, each representing the binding for a certain target system, e.g. win32 and linux, or for a certain version of input headers, e.g. v1.0 and v2.0.
+These ASTs are then merged into one to produce the final binding.
+Declarations that exist in one version only, or can be used on a certain target only, are put inside #if blocks, e.g. <#if __MYLIB_VERSION__ = 1> or
+        <#ifdef __FB_WIN32__>.
+To select the API for a specific version, the
+        binding's user can #define __MYLIB_VERSION__ as wanted.

 Compiling: